haskell/happy/doc/info-files.rst

 Info Files
 ==========

-info files
 Happy info files, generated using the ``-i`` flag, are your most important tool for debugging errors in your grammar.
 Although they can be quite verbose, the general concept behind them is quite simple.

 An info file contains the following information:

-1. A summary of all shift/reduce and reduce/reduce conflicts in the grammar.
+#.
+A summary of all shift/reduce and reduce/reduce conflicts in the grammar.

-2. Under section ``Grammar``, a summary of all the rules in the grammar.
+#.
+Under section ``Grammar``, a summary of all the rules in the grammar.
    These rules correspond directly to your input file, absent the actual Haskell code that is to be run for each rules.
    A rule is written in the form ``<non-terminal> -> <id> ...``

-3. Under section ``Terminals``, a summary of all the terminal tokens you may run against, as well as a the Haskell pattern which matches against them.
+#.
+Under section ``Terminals``, a summary of all the terminal tokens you may run against, as well as a the Haskell pattern which matches against them.
    This corresponds directly to the contents of your ``%token`` directive (`Tokens <#sec-tokens>`__).

-4. Under section ``Non-terminals``, a summary of which rules apply to which productions.
+#.
+Under section ``Non-terminals``, a summary of which rules apply to which productions.
    This is generally redundant with the ``Grammar`` section.

-5. The primary section ``States``, which describes the state-machine Happy built for your grammar, and all of the transitions for each state.
+#.
+The primary section ``States``, which describes the state-machine Happy built for your grammar, and all of the transitions for each state.

-6. Finally, some statistics ``Grammar Totals`` at the end of the file.
+#.
+Finally, some statistics ``Grammar Totals`` at the end of the file.

 In general, you will be most interested in the ``States`` section, as it will give you information, in particular, about any conflicts your grammar may have.

 .. _sec-info-files-states:

 States
 ------

 Although Happy does its best to insulate you from the vagaries of parser generation, it's important to know a little about how shift-reduce parsers work in order to be able to interpret the entries in the ``States`` section.

 In general, a shift-reduce parser operates by maintaining parse stack, which tokens and productions are shifted onto or reduced off of.
 The parser maintains a state machine, which accepts a token, performs some shift or reduce, and transitions to a new state for the next token.
 Importantly, these states represent *multiple* possible productions, because in general the parser does not know what the actual production for the tokens it's parsing is going to be.
-There's no direct correspondence between the state-machine and the input grammar; this is something you have to reverse engineer.
+There's no direct correspondence between the state-machine and the input grammar;
+this is something you have to reverse engineer.

 With this knowledge in mind, we can look at two example states from the example grammar from `Using <#sec-using>`__:

 ::